-The Fund will support and implement seven priority wind-wildlife research projects in 2019.
+The Fund supported seven priority wind-wildlife research projects in 2019.

-Project results will undergo peer review in fall of 2019 and will be submitted to peer-reviewed journals for publication, or published as AWWI technical reports.
+Project results are currently undergoing peer and expert review and are being submitted to peer-reviewed journals for publication or will be published as AWWI technical reports.

 Refining Smart Curtailment Practices for Bats

 - Using local and regional weather data to improve smart curtailment strategies for bats: Scope the feasibility of using bat fatality models developed with machine learning technology and regional weather data to provide targeted, proactive turbine curtailments, resulting in reduced bat fatalities and reduced production losses.

 - Comparing the effectiveness of curtailment strategies in reducing bat fatalities: Compile data from post construction monitoring studies contributed to the American Wind Wildlife Information Center (AWWIC) to evaluate species-specific variation in bat fatalities among different curtailment regimes.

 Enhancing Understanding of Bat Activities and Fatalities

 - Relationship between bat acoustic activity and collision fatalities: Pair pre-construction bat acoustic activity surveys with publicly available fatality estimates from the same wind facilities to evaluate the ability of pre-construction acoustic activity to predict bat collision risk.

 - Reducing fatalities of migratory tree bats at wind energy facilities: Evaluate AWWIC fatality data to further assess the relationship between landscape-level attributes and variation in fatalities of hoary bat and other tree bat species among wind energy facilities.